NTablang/troubleshoot/EXECUTINGJAVA.md

             |
             |
             \- HelloWorld.java

+For these following sections, make sure you run your code into the eclipse IDE first.

 (4) This is the fourth option.
 As soon as you open the terminal (the cd default should be in /Users/):
 (Also, just disregard the brackets and its contents)